 About the Contributor

-Christine (Christie) McInnis is a Principal Investigator for DuPont Nutrition and Biosciences where she studies odor control on home goods and novel ways of preventing bacterial and fungal growth in personal care items.
+Christine (Christie) McInnis is Principal Investigator and Team Leader at International Flavors & Fragrances.
 She loves working at the discovery end of the innovation pipeline and has previously led new business development efforts and the R&D Microbial Control Water Platform.
 Christie also has experience as a customer application specialist responsible for technical support and development of biocides in water treatment and metalworking applications at Dow Microbial Control.
 She looks forward to joining IFF in Q1 2021.

 Christie joined Dow Chemical after earning her PhD in organic chemistry from the University of Wisconsin-Madison.
 She also received a dual BA degree in chemistry and biological sciences from Cornell University, Ithaca, New York.